mansugoyal/real-time-chat/README.md

-# chat application usign express and scoket.io
+# chat application using express and socket.io